FOR IMMEDIATE RELEASE

 - New initiative by a Dutch Australian woman to raise funds that will be used to educate girls living in some of the world's poorest places

-- PDF and Images for Publication available: HERE at this link
+- Original PDF and additional Images for Publication available: Click this link

 At a time when each day seems to bring more news to cause worry about the future, one Australian woman living in the Netherlands has decided to make the change she wants to see.
 The mother of four has used the global power of the internet to put a plan into action that is already creating real benefits for some of the world's most disadvantaged daughters.